 The inclusions and exclusions of the touring companies are also very important, given the political unrest in the region.

-The cost of the typical touring companies includes: standard flights from Bali to Western Papua and back, accommodation during the trip, all meals, group camping equipment, climbing permits, porters and other support pertaining to the climb itself.
+The cost of the typical expedition companies include: standard flights from Bali to Western Papua and back, accommodation during the trip, all meals, group camping equipment, climbing permits, porters and professional guiding support pertaining to the climb itself.

-However, this cost notably does not cover the costs of the (relatively likely) delays which are beyond the groups control.
+However, most expedition cost notably do not cover the costs of the (relatively likely) delays which are beyond the groups control.
 It also excludes the cost of a rescue mission from the region, should this become necessary.